 2. Cross-Body Hammer Curl

-The cross-body hammer curl is a dumbbell exercise that targets the brachialis, long head bicep and forearm muscles.
+The cross-body hammer curl also targets the brachialis, long-head bicep, and forearm muscles.
 Rather than lifting the weights directly in front of the body, you lift them across the torso.

-By lifting the weight across your body, you immediately place the long head of your biceps under more tension, which naturally makes it an excellent outer bicep curl if your long head is lagging.
+By lifting the weight across your body, you immediately place the long head of your biceps under more tension, naturally making it an excellent outer bicep curl if your long head is lagging.

 - Stand with your feet shoulder-width apart and a slight bend in your knees.